neurodata/Examples/Annotations/AddAnnotations.md

-# Using the exported JSON file.
+# Using the exported JSON file

 When using [NDviz](http://viz.neurodata.io/) to view your favorite dataset you may want to add some point annotations to share with collaborators.
 The